 BALANCE OLD AND NEW

 Roth believes interesting spaces are always a balance of the high end with the high street, the old with the new.
-The dining table by Consort Design and the Crosland and Emmons custom handmade ceramic pendant above it are both super high end and from small bespoke designers while the dining chairs (also beautiful and high quality) are from CB2 and readily available.
+The dining table by Consort Design and the Crosland and Emmons custom handmade ceramic pendant above it are both super high end and from small bespoke designers while the dining chairs (also beautiful and high quality) are from CB2.

 "The entire apartment has this mix, and the end result is a home that feels familiar and a little nostalgic, but you haven't seen any of the pieces everywhere," said Roth.
 "The balance of old and new is crucial along with that mix of high end and high street.
 Remember when decorating to try and do one-third vintage, one-third high street, and one-third custom or similar—it's the perfect mix."